 The compatible file types cover most formats you're likely using, but if you find the document you want on your Kindle isn't compatible, there are a few ways to convert it.
 In the program it typically opens into, like Microsoft Word for .doc files or an image editing apps for .PNG ones, select 'Save As', and in the drop-down menu, see if any of the compatible options are available.

 If not, you could try a PDF converter tool.
-There are plenty of great paid options and a few good free ones too, so check out our list of the best PDF editors for guidance.
+There are plenty of great paid options and a few good free ones too, so check out our list of the best free PDF editors for guidance.